Lorong Chuan MRT station: Artwork

 As part of the Art in Transit Programme, a showcase of public artworks on the MRT, Through the Looking Glass by A Dose of Light and Yoma Studio is displayed at Lorong Chuan.
 Located above the ticketing machines, the artwork is a "tongue-in-cheek" map of Singapore, according to writer Justin Zhuang.
-The map portrays landmarks such as Changi Airport and the Singapore Flyer; historical events like the arrival of Sang Nila Utama and Stamford Raffles; myths like the Merlion; and major events of 2007 such as the Pedra Branca dispute and Indonesia sand export to Singapore ban.
+The map portrays landmarks such as Changi Airport and the Singapore Flyer; historical events like the arrival of Sang Nila Utama and Stamford Raffles; myths like the Merlion; and major events of 2007, such as the Pedra Branca dispute and Indonesia sand export to Singapore ban.
 Animals like lions, dugongs, and birds are also depicted.
 According to Yong Ding Li, one of the artists, the group wanted to create an artwork that commuters could relate with in a short time.
 The group also intended the artwork to document Singapore in 2007, with artist Zhao Renhui stating that artworks in stations prior to CCL Stage 3 "[don't] say anything after a while".

 Through the Looking Glass was submitted to an art competition organised by the LTA for CCL Stage 3 stations.
 Long was tasked by the group to draw a map of Singapore.
 Long first drew a world atlas depicting the Earth's geography and biology.
 When drawing the map of Singapore, Long started by sketching the Central Business District before drawing residential and industrial estates, transport infrastructure, recreational hotspots, and other landmarks.
-Long spent most of his time drawing Singapore's biology, which was "easy" for him as he liked nature and was a bird watcher, with his bird-watching hobby helping him to draw remote locations.
+Long spent most of his time drawing Singapore's biology, which was "easy" for him as he liked nature and was a birdwatcher, with his birdwatching hobby helping him to draw remote locations.
 Through the Looking Glass was originally sketched on three A4-size sheets using a ballpoint pen.
 The others artists in the group spent "considerable time" scanning, enlarging, and enhancing the piece's linework digitally as Long's drawings were small; they also spent time colouring in the artwork before printing it.